UCLComputerScience/pgta/phd.md

 #### 1) Apply

-Each CS Research Student is being asked to contribute 40 hours total in each academic year to a COMP or IEP module.
+Each CS Research Student is asked to contribute a minimum of 40 hours and a maximum of 180 hours in each academic year to a COMP or IEP module.
 Undergraduate modules are a priority, and need your help the most.
+Note that:

+- Please check with your PhD advisor if you would like to work more than 40 hours.
-More than 40 hrs is great, but check with your PhD advisor.
-A PGTA cannot work more than 180 hours/year or 6 hours/week.
+- A PGTA cannot work more than 180 hours/year or 6 hours/week.
-For those on a Tier-4 visa, there is an additional 20 hours/week limit.
+- For those on a Tier-4 visa, there is an additional 20 hours/week limit.

-Check the [announced vacancies]() (TBC for 23/24).
+Check the [announced vacancies]() (link TBC).

 More info about each module is available at the [module catalogue](https://www.ucl.ac.uk/module-catalogue/).